 The procedure for deploying Ansible Tower on AWS consists of the following steps.
 For detailed instructions, follow the links for each step.

-Prerequisites

-Set up and enable name resolution via DNS on your workstation

-Make sure you can use Secure Shell (SSH) for remote connections.

 Step 1.
 Prepare an AWS account

 Sign up for an AWS account, if you don’t already have one.